-The Yankees are the team which has been featured the most and has sold the most total cards.
+The Yankees, Phillies, Dodgers, and Nationals are the teams which have been featured the most and the Yankees have sold the most total cards.
 They have the second highest average sales per card.

-Total card sales are 934,329 or an average of 6,107 per card.
-The average has been steadily falling week over week, and Mariano Rivera as card number 136 was the only player since Babe Ruth (at card #100) which had sales higher than the rolling average.
+Total card sales are 1,168,070 or an average of 5,754 per card.
+The average has been steadily falling week over week, and now Vlad Jr. and Mike Trout are the only players in several weeks who has helped raise the weekly average.

 The lowest rolling average was in Week 2 and it peaked with the release of Juan Soto as card 43.
-Since then the rolling average has steadily declined to its current level of 6,107.
+Since then the rolling average has steadily declined and had a small pop with the release of Vlad Jr. and Mike Trout to its current level of 5,754.

 What other stats would you be interested in seeing?
 Let me know if the comments below!